 If you want to make comics for fun or become a pro, your comics career starts here.
 Go ahead and reserve your spot today!
 Space is limited.

-Prerequisite: You must have completed the Comics Writing 101: Introduction to Comics Writing course to enroll in the Advanced class.
+Prerequisite: You must have completed the Introduction to Comic Book Writing course to enroll in this class.

 In order to complete the work, the following system requirements are recommended: